 He appeared for Kirklees MC at the inquiry in relation to the Churchfield site in which the inspector recommended rejection of the application for registration and in 2014 appeared for Scarborough BC in the Supreme Court in R (Barkas) v North Yorkshire Council and Scarborough Borough Council UKSC 31.
-He has also lectured on TVGs.
+He has also lectured on TVGs and advised local authorities as to the changes introduced by the Growth and Infrastructure Act 2013.
 He has also advised local authorities since as to the changes introduced by the Growth and Infrastructure Act 2013.

 Isle Investments Ltd v Leeds City Council EWHC 345 (Admin) (appearing for the successful local authority respondent in an important case stated in which the High Court dismissed an appeal against a decision that leases entered to avoid business rates were shams)

 Scott v Martin, Upper Tribunal, Lands Chamber UKUT 0031 (LC) (whether a plan marked for “identification purposes only” could override the other indications in the surrounding circumstances and proper construction of the relevant conveyances)

 Kent v Guest EWHC 51 (Ch) (on the interface between section 30 (1) (a) and (c) of the Landlord and Tenant Act 1954 and the extent of the judge at first instance’s discretion)